Posted on 26 August 2020, updated on 16 March 2023.

 MiniKube is usuallythe first Kubernetes technology found when someone wants to begin (Kubernetes official documentation offers a tutorial to deploy your first cluster using miniKube).

-It is a very simple solution to install on your laptop and it is designed for learning and testing.
-When started, it will deploy a single node cluster (the smallest size).
+It is a very simple to install minikube on your laptop and it is designed for learning and testing.
+When started, it will deploy a local kubernetes cluster (with a single node, the smallest size).

 Minimum requirements for the host machine: